pgr3791/Screencast-Keys/docs/tutorial.md

 ### Backgroud

 If **Background** option is enabled, colored planes will be displayed behind texts and figures.
 Two background options are available.
+You can also change backgroud color.

 |||
 |---|---|